Standard Model Theory for the FCC-ee Tera-Z stage: Differential equations for multiloop integrals

+Normalization (with rational-in-$y$ transformation) is either possible after this, or impossible for any variable change (\Eref{eq:xviay}) at all. \item If there are four or more square root branching points with $b=2$, there is no suitable variable change.
+Normalization (and, therefore, $\epsilon$-form) is impossible by any transformation rational in $y$ (connected with $x$ by rational function $f$, Eq. \eqref{eq:xviay}). \item If there is one square root branching point, there is no canonical variable change, but rather a wide class of suitable transformations $x={p(y)^2} / {q(y)}$, where $p$ and $q$ are polynomials. \end{itemize} Apart from the rarely encountered latter case, this allows one to define, unambiguously, the suitable variable, or understand that $\epsilon$-form is impossible.

-Suppose now that we've managed to find a proper variable in terms of which all eigenvalues of all matrix residues have the form \eqref{eq:evs} with integer $n$.
-Then the prescription of Ref. \cite{Lee:2014ioa} is to apply transformations of the form \eqref{eq:balance} with the projector
+Suppose now, that we have managed to find a proper variable, in terms of which all eigenvalues of all matrix residues have the form of \Eref{eq:evs} with integer $n$.
+Then the prescription of Ref. \cite{Lee:2014ioa} is to apply transformations of the form of \Eref{eq:balance} with the projector

-where $u$ and $v^\intercal$ are the eigenvectors of $R_1$ and $R_2^\intercal$, i.e., This transformation shifts $\lambda\to \lambda+1$, $\mu\to \mu-1$.
+where $u$ and $v^\intercal$ are the eigenvectors of $R_1$ and $R_2^\intercal$, \ie This transformation shifts $\lambda\to \lambda+1$, $\mu\to \mu-1$.
 Again, there might be an obstruction $(v^{\intercal}u)=0$ to the construction of such a transformation.
-Therefore, successive application of such transformations can eliminate integer constants $n$ in the eigenvalues of the form \eqref{eq:evs}.
+Therefore, successive application of such transformations can eliminate integer constants $n$ in the eigenvalues of the form of \Eref{eq:evs}.